Music for the Eyes: A New Georgia O’Keeffe Experience

 About the Experience

-Music for the Eyes: A New Georgia O’Keeffe Experience opens exclusively at Electric Playhouse on Friday, September 30, and runs through Sunday, November 27.
-Music for the Eyes will lead viewers through O’Keeffe’s creative process, diving into the mind and inspirations of one of the world’s most iconic and revered artists.
+Music for the Eyes: A New Georgia O’Keeffe Experience was exclusively at Electric Playhouse on Friday, September 30, 2022 through Sunday, November 27 with a reprise at the end of the year.
+Music for the Eyes leads viewers through O’Keeffe’s creative process, diving into the mind and inspirations of one of the world’s most iconic and revered artists.
 Featuring large-scale digital projections, interactive displays, and animation of O’Keeffe artworks, this limited-run exhibit will be a can’t-miss experience for all audiences.

 Later in life, Georgia O’Keeffe recalled the experience of an instructor who played different types of music, asking the students to let it inspire their drawing.
 O’Keeffe recalled:

 “This gave me an idea that I was very interested to follow later – the idea that music could be translated into something for the eye.”

 Drawing from O’Keeffe’s inspiration, this immersive experience—Music for the Eyes— explores key moments in Georgia O’Keeffe’s development of her highly personal style.

 The Music for the Eyes experience begins with a 12-minute immersive orientation in 5 chapters featuring interpretations of her works as you’ve never seen them before.

 Music featured in this orientation experience can be listened to on the following playlist:

 Georgia O’Keeffe is one of the most recognized artists of the 20th century.
 As a leading figure in the development of modern art, she was one of the first painters anywhere to embrace the idea of abstraction.
 In her paintings and works on paper, natural forms dissolve into expressive shapes, lines, and colors.